 - DISK_ONLY - Stores the RDD partitions only on the disk.

 - MEMORY_AND_DISK - Stores RDD as deserialized Java objects in the JVM.
 In case the RDD isn’t able to fit in the memory, additional partitions are stored on the disk.
 These are read from here each time the requirement arises.

-- MEMORY_ONLY_SER – Stores RDD as serialized Java objects with one byte array per partition.
+- MEMORY_ONLY_SER - Stores RDD as serialized Java objects with one-byte array per partition.

 - MEMORY_AND_DISK_SER - Identical to MEMORY_ONLY_SER with the exception of storing partitions not able to fit in the memory to the disk in place of recomputing them on the fly when required.

-- MEMORY_ONLY – The default level, it stores the RDD as deserialized Java objects in the JVM.
-In case the RDD isn’t able to fit in the memory available, some partitions won’t be cached, resulting into recomputing the same on the fly every time they are required.
+- MEMORY_ONLY - The default level, it stores the RDD as deserialized Java objects in the JVM.
+In case the RDD isn’t able to fit in the memory available, some partitions won’t be cached, resulting in recomputing the same on the fly every time they are required.

 - OFF_HEAP - Works like MEMORY_ONLY_SER but stores the data in off-heap memory.

-Q: Can you list down the limitations of using Apache Spark?
+Question: Can you list down the limitations of using Apache Spark?

 - Higher latency but consequently, lower throughput

 - No support for true real-time data stream processing.
 The live data stream is partitioned into batches in Apache Spark and after processing are again converted into batches.
-Hence, Spark Streaming is a micro-batch processing and not truly real-time data processing
+Hence, Spark Streaming is micro-batch processing and not truly real-time data processing

 - Lesser number of algorithms available